GreatCowBASIC/Help/output/md/command_line_parameters.md

-    programmer = arduinouno   - the currently selected available programmers showprogresscounters = n  - show percent values as compiler runs. requires Verbose = y verbose = y               - show verbose compiler information preserve = n              - preservice source program in ASM warningsaserrors = n      - treat Warnings from scripts as errors. pauseaftercompile = n     - pause after compiler.
-Do not do this with IDEs flashonly = n             - Flash the chip is source older that hex file assembler = GCASM         - currently selected Assembler hexappendgcbmessage = n   - appends a message in the HEX file laxsyntax = n             - use lax syntax when Y, the compiler will not check that reserved words mutebanners = n           - mutes the post compilation messages evbs = n                  - show extra verbose compiler information, requires Verbose = y nosummary = n             - mutes almost all messages psot compilation extendedverbosemessages = n  - show even more verbose compiler information, requires Verbose = y conditionaldebugfile =    - creates CDF file
+    programmer = arduinouno   - the currently selected available programmers showprogresscounters = n  - show percent values as compiler runs. requires Verbose = y verbose = y               - show verbose compiler information preserve = n              - preserve source program in ASM warningsaserrors = n      - treat Warnings from scripts as errors. pauseaftercompile = n     - pause after compiler.
+Do not do this with IDEs flashonly = n             - Flash the chip is source older that hex file assembler = GCASM         - currently selected Assembler hexappendgcbmessage = n   - appends a message in the HEX file laxsyntax = n             - use lax syntax when Y, the compiler will not check that reserved words are used with their correct case and spelling mutebanners = n           - mutes the post compilation messages evbs = n                  - show extra verbose compiler information, requires Verbose = y nosummary = n             - mutes almost all messages post compilation extendedverbosemessages = n  - show even more verbose compiler information, requires Verbose = y conditionaldebugfile =    - creates CDF file
     columnwidth = 180         - ASM width before wrapping